 I can’t let other people fight for me.
 I’m still active – I go to the gym, take part in non-profit walks, work.
 I stay true to my Mesoamerican heritage by taking part in fire circles.
 Just last weekend I helped facilitate an all-night fire circle as part of a tribal community.
 I share Mesoamerican teachings with other tribes and local cultures.
 I keep moving, spiritually and physically.
 I have a walking team.
 On days I’m tired and depressed, I know I can’t let my walking team down, so I walk.
 My team always picks me up.

 I’m walking in Moving Day® Los Angeles with me, not because of me.
 After July 4th, or pyro Christmas as we call it, I’m excited to rally my team.
 It’s a Life 2.0 goal.

-I’m exciting to take part in Moving Day® because NPF was the first place I turned to for help.
+I’m exciting to take part in Moving Day® because the Parkinson's Foundation was the first place I turned to for help.
 I’ve always firmly believed that you are your best activist.
 I’m not shy.
 I have fired two neurologists.
 Even though today I have my awesome care team — Primary Care Physician, three neuros, neuro surgeon and interventional radiologist— nobody knows me better than me.
 Get as much information as you can and advocate.
-I ordered my NPF Aware in Care kit right away and at first I tried to hide it.
+I ordered my Aware in Care kit right away and at first I tried to hide it.
 Now I carry it around like a purse.
 I want to be a face of PD because when people associate a face with a word it changes the meaning.